 Clean the lens cover periodically for continued correct operation of the reader.
-See General View.
+See "General View" on page xiii.

 Dust, dirt, etc. on the lens cover may alter the reading performance.

 Repeat the operation frequently in particularly dirty environments.

 Use soft material and alcohol to clean the lens cover and avoid any abrasive substances.